VIDEOS: COVID-19 NBA Response Grantee Continue Creating Impact

-When the pandemic began, the LabOratory Church knew that there would be community members of theres who would silently go without food or day-to-day necesities.
-The congragtion used their COVID-19 NBA Response Grant to plant a community garden and host pop-up pantries so their neighbors could come and take when they needed.
+When the pandemic began, The LabOratory Church knew that there would be community members of theirs who would silently go without food or day-to-day necessities.
+The congregation used their COVID-19 NBA Response Grant to plant a community garden and host pop-up pantries so their neighbors could come and take when they needed.

 Casa de Oracion—San Diego, California

 Casa de Oracion, a Disciples of Christ Church in California used a COVID-19 NBA Response Grant to serve their community with a food pantry.
 Through this project, they served about 100 families regularly.

 Ecumenical Campus Ministry (ECM) at Kansas State University—Manhattan, Kansas

 The Ecumenical Campus Ministry at Kansas State is all about building community regardless of race, sexual orientation or levels of faith.
 Through the COVID-19 pandemic, the organization has continued community building virtually through an online cooking program.

 Florence Christian Church—Florence, Kentucky

 Florence Christian Church has a robust food community program when they provide food to a senior living facility, host a bi-monthly community food distribution and stock a 24-hour care and share food pantry.
 With so many in their community out of work and with little money for food due to the pandemic, they used the COVID-19 NBA Response Grant to expand these programs.